MicrosoftDocs/power-automate-docs/articles/create-variable-store-values.md

 |||||

 > [!NOTE]
-> Unless you're incrementing or decrementing variables, changing variables
-> inside loops *might* create unexpected results because loops run in parallel,
+> Unless you're incrementing or decrementing variables, changing variables inside loops *might* create unexpected results if you run loops in parallel.
-> or concurrently, by default.
 For these cases, try setting your loop to run sequentially.
-> For example, when you want to reference the variable value inside the loop and expect
+> For example, when you want to reference the variable value inside the loop and expect the
-> same value at the start and end of that loop instance, follow these steps to change how the loop runs:
+> same value at the start and end of each loop instance, follow these steps to change how the loop runs:
 >
 > 1. In your loop's upper-right corner, select the ellipsis (**...**) button,
 > and then select **Settings**.
 >
-> 2. Under **Concurrency Control**, change the **Override Default** setting to **On**.
+> 1. Under **Concurrency Control**, change the **Override Default** setting to **On**.
 >
-> 3. Drag the **Degree of Parallelism** slider to **1**.
+> 1. Drag the **Degree of Parallelism** slider to **1**.

 ## Append to variable